-Total pre-production capital of US\$57 million is estimated for the underground mine to be incurred in 2020 and 2021, including capitalized operating expenses.
-Operating costs are estimated at US\$74.67/ore tonne processed and sustaining capital is estimated at US\$8.93/ore tonne processed.
-Development cost estimates for capital and operating development are US\$7,000/m and US\$5,000/m respectively and are based on budgetary bids received from three contractors in 2019.
-At steady-state, the underground mine is expected to produce 70,000-80,000 ounces of gold per year at average LoM all-in sustaining costs ("AISC") of between US\$625 and US\$675/oz (see Notice Regarding Non-IFRS Measures above).
+Remaining pre-production capital of US\$22 million is estimated for the underground mine to be incurred in 2022, including capitalized operating expenses.
+Operating costs are estimated at US\$74.45/ore tonne processed and sustaining capital is estimated at US\$15.02/ore tonne processed.
+Development cost estimates for capital and operating development are US\$6,400/m and US\$5,900/m respectively and are based on contractual proposal for development and production, and average LOM owner's costs.
+At steady state, the underground mine is expected to produce 80,000 ounces of gold per year.
 Pre-production capital and operating costs for the Wolfshag underground mine are summarized in the following tables.